WIS 23 Expansion

 In general, for all sections of the WIS 23 project, traffic will remain open in each direction on existing WIS 23 lanes during construction while the additional lanes are being built.

-- There may be short periods of time when WIS 23 traffic may be reduced to a single lane using lagging operations.
+- There may be short periods of time when WIS 23 traffic may be reduced to a single lane using flagging operations.

-- There may be short periods of time when WIS 23 traffic is detoured for a short period (a few nights or weekend days) for culvert replacements.
+- There may be short periods of time when WIS 23 traffic is detoured (a few nights or weekend days) for culvert replacements.

 As each section of WIS 23 is completed, those sections will be opened to traffic on all 4 lanes.

-WIS 23 4-lane, on-alinement expansion beings May of 2019 in Sheboygan County from County P to the west county line.
-Grading will take place in 2019.
-Lane additions will take place in 2020.
+WIS 23 4-lane, on-alignment expansion begins May of 2019 in Sheboygan County from County P to the west county line.
+Grading will take place in 2019/2020.
+Paving for the lane additions will take place in 2020/2021.

 - Location/limits: WIS 23 from the West Sheboygan/Fond du Lac County line to County P in the city of Plymouth.